udit2002/EV-Marketplace-Intelligence-Demand-Supply-Gap-Analysis/README.md

 <img src="Images/Market.PNG" width="900"/>

 **What It Shows:**
--Dealers not onboarded by city
+- Dealers not onboarded by city
--Brand-level onboarding gaps
+- Brand-level onboarding gaps
--Tier penetration %
+- Tier penetration %

 **Business Insight:**
 Highlights priority cities and brands for marketplace expansion.